What You Are Building

 You want a language model whose output obeys hard constraints: stay in a defined policy space, hold a required register and level of definiteness, and never commit a reasoning step that contradicts what it has already established.
 And you want that to hold even when a user, a jailbreak, or the model's own drift pushes against it.

 The obvious tools are a system prompt and a filter on the finished text.
 Both are soft.
 A prompt is a request the model can override; a filter runs after the model has already generated.
 What you are actually building here is different: a control point interposed inside the inference loop, so that every candidate step is evaluated for admissibility before it is allowed to influence the next step.
-An inadmissible step is not emitted and then removed.
-It is never committed in the first place.
-The result is deterministic non-emission rather than best-effort cleanup.
+In the described embodiments an inadmissible step is not emitted and then removed; it is withheld at the point of commitment.
+The result the disclosure describes is deterministic non-emission rather than best-effort cleanup.

 This is the problem the Inference Control inventive step, disclosed in United States Patent Application 19/647,395, addresses.
 The sections below trace the architecture to that disclosure so you can build it.